About Gammel Estrup

 The museum has an ambition to create diverse and relevant communication initiatives, with the time and capacity to enable a personal face-to-face approach to visitors.
 There is an extensive permanent exhibition, depicting life upstairs and downstairs through four centuries.
 Several special theme days are arranged each year, together with special exhibitions, concerts and lectures, and personal communication and activities for children in all school holidays and in the period before Christmas.

-Gammel Estrup – The Manor Museum receives almost 100,000 visitors annually, making it one of the 20 most-visited cultural-historical museums in Denmark.
-A status that obliges and inspires the museum to continue researching and telling the story of Gammel Estrup and the Danish manors in the future.
+Gammel Estrup receives almost 100,000 visitors annually, making it one of the 20 most-visited cultural-historical museums in Denmark.
+A status that obliges and inspires the museum to continue researching and telling the story of Gammel Estrup and the Danish manors and estates in the future.